madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 ---
-title: 'Structuring the Eleventy config file'
+title: 'Organizing the Eleventy config file'
 description: "I'm a big fan of organization, order and clarity, and most of my projects get quite large.
 I also have personal preferences that I want to mold Eleventy into.
 Let's do that!"
 category: blogpost
 key: 'eleventyconfig'